axype/docs/README.md

 # Axype Luau Documentation

 Axype and pasteloaders in general, are **NOT** exploits.
-They are "secure" server script loaders with versatile Lua APIs.
+They are "secure" server-side script loaders.

 # Contexts: